ankit1576/Pandeyji-store/README.md

 ## Project Structure

 - **Database:** MySQL database is used to store product, user, and order information.
-The database schema is provided in the `database Export` file.
+The database schema is provided in the `Database Export` file.
 - **Backend:** Java Servlets are used to handle HTTP requests and process business logic.
 Hibernate is used as an ORM (Object-Relational Mapping) tool to interact with the database.
 - **Frontend:** JSP pages are used for the user interface.
 Bootstrap is used for styling.